opsfarmer/jwt-mysql-auth/README.md

-# Auth using JWT and MySql using Gin-Gonic
+# Auth using JWT and MySql in Gin-Gonic.